 1. Course Status

-Course status gives a very meaningful insight about your course completion rates.
+Course status gives a very meaningful insight into your course completion rates.
 You can identify which of your courses are performing the best, the lowest, and average and then design your new courses accordingly.
 This metric can help you find the problems in the low-performing courses and identify the secret behind top-performing courses.

 Course Status is an excellent metric for finding out about the hurdles and resistances in completing your courses within the expected period.
 This LMS reporting metric will identify the problem for you in a matter of a few seconds.
 After that, all you need to do is bring changes in your course outline and structure and optimize your LMS interface for better performance.